Liz Phair: 2003–2007: Liz Phair and Somebody's Miracle

 Phair provided backing vocals on the 2003 Sheryl Crow single "Soak Up the Sun".
 In 2003, Phair released her self-titled fourth album on her new label, Capitol Records.
 It departed from Phair's earlier lo-fi sound for more polished pop production and songwriting.
 Phair said she wanted to earn more money from her work, and hired the Matrix, who had produced songs by pop acts including Avril Lavigne, to create some songs, including the singles "Extraordinary" and "Why Can't I?"
-Liz Phair debuted at #27 on the Billboard 200.
+Liz Phair debuted at No. 27 on the Billboard 200.
 "Why Can't I?" entered the Adult Top 40 and Hot Adult Contemporary charts, and its music video placed Phair in heavy rotation on VH1 for the first time.
 It received mixed reviews, including negative reviews from the New York Times and Pitchfork, who accused Phair of selling out and mimicking younger artists.
 In 2019, the Pitchfork critic Matt LeMay apologized for his review, saying he had failed to appreciate Phair's willingness to "try on different masks".

 Somebody's Miracle, Phair's fifth album and final with Capitol Records, was released in 2005.
 It returned to a rock sound.
 The album received mixed reviews, with Amy Phillips of Pitchfork writing: "Now this is a terrible Liz Phair record.
 Somebody's Miracle is mostly generic pap that any number of next-big-has-beens could have cranked out, a useless piece of plastic poking a pointy heel in the eye of the carcass of the artist Liz once was."
 Phillips also suggested it was worse than her largely critically derided previous album.
 A review published by MSNBC found the album "less blatantly commercial [than her previous], but still smooth, reflecting her increasing shift toward a clearer sound".

+In 2006, she performed one her songs at the end of an episode of TV series Charmed (season 8, episode 8).